astronomer/airflow-guides/guides/airflow-snowflake.md

 Using Astro SDK `aql` functions, we are able to seamlessly transition between SQL transformations (`filter_orders` and `join_orders_customers`) to Python dataframe transformations (`transform_dataframe`).
 All intermediary data created by each task is automatically stored in Snowflake and made available to downstream tasks.

-For more detailed instructions on running this example DAG, check out the [Astro SDK tutorial](https://github.com/astronomer/astro-sdk/blob/main/TUTORIAL.md).
+For more detailed instructions on running this example DAG, check out the [Astro SDK Getting Started doc](https://github.com/astronomer/astro-sdk/blob/main/docs/getting-started/GETTING_STARTED.md).

 ## Best Practices and Considerations